MetalMan1245/DaVinci-Resolve-Video-Converter-for-Dolphin-File-Manager/README.md

 # DaVinci Resolve Video Converter for Dolphin File Manager

-A small script that converts a video file to a DaVinci Resolve compatible format and container (AV1 with flac audio) with support for passthrough if video or audio is already compatible, and batch conversion.
+A small script that converts a video file to a DaVinci Resolve compatible format and container (AV1 with flac audio in an mkv container) with support for passthrough if video or audio is already compatible, and batch conversion.
 Includes a .desktop file for context menu integration with KDE Dolphin File Manager.

 ## Dependencies

 1. `bash`
 2. `ffmpeg`
 3. `ffprobe` (Comes with ffmpeg)
-4. `kdialog` (KDE Plasma)
+4. `zenity`
-5. `qdbus` (usually included with Qt tools)

 ## Install

+Double click `resolveconverter-installer.desktop` and run as a program (you can also run `ffmpeg-install_remote-resolve.sh` by itself or `install_uninstall-resolve.sh` in if you installed the entire repo)

+For a manual install:
-1. Put `ResolveConvert.sh` in `~/Scripts`
+1. Put `ResolveConvert.sh` in `~/.local/bin`
 2. Put `VideoConverterResolve.desktop` `~/.local/share/kio/servicemenus/`.
-3. `chmod +x ~/Scripts/ResolveConvert.sh`
+3. `chmod +x ~/.local/bin/ResolveConvert.sh`
 4. `chmod +x ~/.local/share/kio/servicemenus/VideoConverterResolve.desktop`
 5. Edit `.desktop` file if you want the script elsewhere.
 6. Feel free to change any part of this to suit your needs.